AceDataCloud/MidjourneyAPI/docs/midjourney_imagine_api_integration_guide.md

 ![](https://cdn.acedata.cloud/d01h9f.png)

-When using this interface for the first time, we need to fill in at least two pieces of information: one is `authorization`, which can be selected directly from the dropdown list.
+When using this interface for the first time, we need to fill in at least two pieces of content: one is `authorization`, which can be selected directly from the dropdown list.
 The other parameter is `prompt`, which is the description of the image we want to generate.
 It is recommended to describe it in English for more accurate and better results.
 Here we used the example content `Lamborghini speeds inside a volcano`, which represents wanting to draw a Lamborghini speeding inside a volcano.

-You can also notice that there is corresponding code generation on the right side, which you can copy to run directly, or you can click the "Try" button for testing.
+You can also notice that there is corresponding code generation on the right side; you can copy the code to run directly or click the "Try" button for testing.

 Main request parameters: